yaparnehir/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 > Following image shows the results of first analyze and try to answer following questions.
 > ![Picture1](/Resources/ss1.png)
-> * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+> * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset? <br />
 > Variables can be listed as follows: Intercept, AWD, Ground Clearance, Spoiler angle, vehicle length and vehicle weight.
 > * Is the slope of the linear model considered to be zero?
-Why or why not?
+Why or why not?<br />
 > Even though we have small amount of p-value, we can not consider the slope is equal to 0.
 Differen variables gave us the different results and furthermore we can only reject the null hypothesis since p-value is smaller than the significance level which is 0.05 %.
 >  * Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+Why or why not? <br />
 > When we look up to the r-squared value %71 of it can be effectively used.
 Even it is a huge number, we are still far from a ideal prediction of MPG of MechaCar prototypes.
 However most likely we can predict correctly.
 ## Summary Statistics on Suspension Coils
 > In this part we are trying to find an answer to folling question and added image shows our resutls related to the purpose. <br />
 >The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Why or why not?<br />
 > ![picture2](/Resources/ss2.png)  ![picture3](/Resources/ss3.png)
 >Current manufacturing data satisfy the requirement of not exceeding 100Psi , however when we look up individually lot 3 does not meet design specifications.
 ## T-Tests on Suspension Coils